gregof/tc/README.md

 ## tc
 Test case runner.

-### Test cases files
+### Test case files
-Create directory with testCases.
-Each file with testCase must contains '.case.' in name.
+Create the directory with testCases.
+Each file with testCase must contains '.case.' in the name.
 ```
 caseDir/
   tc.conf.js //optional